FREE SHIPPING on orders of $85 or more

 Spelling variations of this family name include: Rossell, Rossel, Rosel, Rosell, Rozel, Rozell and many more.

 This web page shows only a small excerpt of our Roselle research.
-Another 277 words (20 lines of text) covering the years 1182, 1195, 1214, 1740 and 1871 are included under the topic Early Roselle History in all our PDF Extended History products.
+Another 277 words (20 lines of text) covering the years 1182, 1195, 1214, 1740 and 1871 are included under the topic Early Roselle History in all our PDF Extended History products and printed products wherever possible.

-Another 47 words (3 lines of text) are included under the topic Early Roselle Notables in all our PDF Extended History products.
+Another 31 words (2 lines of text) are included under the topic Early Roselle Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Elizabeth Rossell, who immigrated to Virginia in 1652; George Rossell, who came to Maryland in 1659; Francis Rossel, who settled in Pennsylvania in 1683.